olcf/NewUserQuickStart/Frontier/README.md

 2. Select "create GlobusID" and follow the instructions
 3. Remember your globusID and password someplace safe.

-Globus does allow you to associate a google , git or ORCID to your globusID to use for login, but you can only have one external account linked to your globusID.

 1. Go to globus.org and click "Login".
 2. On the glous page you will see that Globus allows you to associate a Google, Git or ORCID ID with your globusID to use for login, but you can only have one external account linked to your globusID.
 Globus will guide you thought the steps to make that link, if you attempt to login with one of those other IDs.
 The next instructions will have you use your globusID directly to login for simplicity.